Skip to main content

 Ed Zuroweste, MD

-Ed’s 40-year career in health justice centers on migrant health and outreach to agricultural workers.
+Ed’s 40-year career in health justice centered on mobile health and outreach to agricultural workers.

-Ed’s previous positions include: Medical Director of Keystone Health Center, a large Migrant and Community Health Center in Pennsylvania; Assistant Professor of Medicine at the John Hopkins School of Medicine; Tuberculosis Medical Consultant for the Pennsylvania Department of Health; and Special Medical Consultant for the World Health Organization.
+Ed’s previous positions include: Medical Director of Keystone Health Center, a large Community Health Center in Pennsylvania; Assistant Professor of Medicine at the John Hopkins School of Medicine; Tuberculosis Medical Consultant for the Pennsylvania Department of Health; and Special Medical Consultant for the World Health Organization.
 Ed received the Global Health Education Consortium's Christopher Krogh Memorial Award.
-He serves as MCN’s Founding Medical Director.
+He recently retired from MCN, after years as the Founding Medical Director.

 “Right away, Ed made me feel comfortable and part of the team when I joined MCN.
 It’s so important in my position as a Health Network Associate to have such a solid and communicative relationship with MCN’s Founding Medical Director,” said Luis Retta, a former MCN Health Network Associate.